AutoDQM/autodqm_ml.github.io/index.md

     --debug
 ```
 We can now access both the results of the PCA and the AutoEncoder scores in the output file.
 In this way, it is possible to chain together the training of multiple different ML algorithms and have results stored in a common place.
+By default, one autoencoder is trained for each histogram specified for `scripts/train.py`.
+To see how to train a single autoencoder for all histograms, see Sec.
+2.4.

 We can also add the results of statistical tests, like a 1d KS-test, through the `scripts/train.py` script:
 ```